How to Write an Analysis Response Essay

 - What personal experiences does this essay remind you about?

 - How do other things you've heard or read about relate to essay ideas?

 - What do you like or dislike about the essay and/or the ideas in the essay?

-Before reading this essay, my understanding of this topic was XXXXX.
-I have XXXX as common ground with the author.
-I am like the original audience because XXXXX and unlike them because of XXXX.
-My reaction to this essay is XXXXXX.
-What was new to me is XXXXX.
-This essay makes me think XXXX.
-I like/ dislike XXXXX in the essay.
+Before reading this essay, my understanding of this topic was XXX.
+I have XXX as common ground with the author.
+I am like the original audience because XXX and unlike them because of XXX.
+My reaction to this essay is XXX.
+What was new to me is XXX.
+This essay makes me think XXX.
+I like/ dislike XXX in the essay.